stdombek/docs/content/en/docs/Acquisitions/Orders/_index.md

 *   **Cancelled.** Order lines with cancelled payment.
 *   **Fully paid.** Order lines that are fully paid.
 *   **Ongoing.** Order lines for an ongoing order.
 *   **Partially paid.** Order lines that are partially paid.
-Note: Once or more invoices connected to a purchase order line have been “Approved,” the Payment status on the purchase order is changed to “Partially paid.”
-See [Invoices > Approving an invoice]({{< ref "/invoices#approving-an-invoice" >}}).
+Note: Once one or more invoices connected to a purchase order line have been “Approved,” the Payment status on the purchase order is changed to “Partially paid.”
 *   **Payment not required.** Order lines that do not require payment.
 *   **Pending.** Order lines with pending payment.

 ### Prefix

 To search for order lines by purchase order number prefix, follow these steps.
-For more information about creating **Prefix** values, see [Settings > Orders > Prefixes](../settings/settings_orders/settings_orders/#settings--orders--po-number--prefixes)
+For more information about creating **Prefix** values, see [Settings > Orders > Prefixes](../../settings/settings_orders/settings_orders/#settings--orders--po-number--prefixes)

 1. In the **Search & filter** pane, click **Prefix**.